fablabnbg/inkscape-silhouette/README.md

 --------

 * Path sorting for monotonic cut.
-We limit backwards movement to only a few millimeters, and make the knive pull only towards sharp edges so that most designs can be done without a cutting mat!
+We limit backwards movement to only a few millimeters, and make the knive pull only towards sharp corners so that most designs can be done without a cutting mat!
 * Coordinate system conforms to inkscape SVG.
 * Exact Margins.
 Can start at (0,0).
 * Pen mode used to avoid the precut movement of the knive.